Techtonica/curriculum/asking-good-questions/asking-good-questions.md

 # Asking Good Questions

 ### Projected Time
+About 2 hours
+- 27 minutes for video walkthrough of slides
+- 9 minutes for StackOverflow video
+- 16 minutes for Documentation video
+- 20 minutes to read Julia Evans' article
+- 30 minutes for Independent Practice
-60 - 75 minutes
+- 10 minutes to check for understanding

 ### Prerequisites
 "Learning to Learn" lesson

 ### Learning styles represented
 - See (videos and slides)
-- Hear (videos and lecture)
+- Hear (videos, sample script)
-- Touch (lab exercises)
+- Do (Independent Practice)
-- Write (lab exercises)
+- Write (Check for Understanding)

 ### Motivation
 The ability to ask questions that lead to useful answers is a must-have skill for software engineers because they are constantly solving problems.
-Asking the right questions helps engineers arrive at solutions more quickly.
+Asking the right questions helps engineers arrive at solutions more quickly and make faster progress.

 ### Objective
 **Students will understand**: